Experience the best of the best with this Top 8 list of things to do and see in Portsmouth.

 Plan for your visit and explore Portsmouth with the Visitor Directory.

 Virginia’s historic seaport® is well-known as an epicenter of American naval and shipping history.
 A lesser known fact is that Portsmouth’s busy harbor also made it a major hub of the Underground Railroad.
 Countless enslaved Americans from southern Virginia and North Carolina, with help from Free Blacks, local spies and white sympathizers, found freedom by stowing away on ships bound for the north.
 This 30-minute walking tour shows how and where many of these carefully planned escapes unfolded, and reveals some of the courageous and clever individuals who led the way.
+Want to hear an audio of it?
+Portsmouth is proud to announce its newest feature- a narrated version of this 30-minute tour here.

-Note: America’s Civil War Trails, Llc., has a designated Underground Railroad interpretive sign located at the the Emanuel A.M.E.
+Note: America’s Civil War Trails, LLC., has a designated Underground Railroad interpretive sign located at the the Emanuel A.M.E.
 Church.
 The church is also a prominent stop on the National Park Service’s Network to Freedom.

 The first enslaved Africans to arrive in the United States docked in nearby Hampton in 1619.
 Soon after, Portsmouth’s harbor developed into a bustling port, as this illustration shows, with many ships lugging human cargo.